Greek Meatballs with Tzatziki Sauce (Tangy Dip)

 Food Science Behind the Recipe

-Maillard Reaction: The browning of the meatballs in the oven is due to the Maillard reaction, where amino acids and sugars react to create complex flavors and aromas.
+Maillard Reaction: The browning of meatballs during cooking is due to the Maillard reaction, which enhances flavor and aroma through the interaction of amino acids and reducing sugars.

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Meatballs?
-Overmixing the meatball mixture, leading to a tough texture.
-Mix just until combined.
+What’s the most common mistake people make when preparing Greek Meatballs with Tzatziki Sauce?
+Overworking the meat mixture, leading to dense meatballs, is a frequent mistake.
+Mix gently and briefly for the best results.

 Serving and Presentation Guide